What Distinguishes Us Why should you choose Landscape Architecture at UT?

 Intercollegiate + Interdisciplinary

-At UT, you have the opportunity to study landscape architecture in an innovative and exciting interdisciplinary degree program that uses the strengths and expertise of the College of Architecture and Design, the College of Agricultural Sciences and Natural Resources and related colleges and disciplines.
+At UT, you have the opportunity to study landscape architecture in an innovative and exciting interdisciplinary degree program that uses the strengths and expertise of the College of Architecture and Design, the Herbert College of Agriculture and related colleges and disciplines.
 You’ll build an educational experience that critically addresses design, sustainable practices and ethical stewardship of conserved, rural and urbanized landscapes.

 We foster community partnerships while providing educational, technical and cultural support to increase the livability of communities.
 These partnerships with local and regional industries and governments include Tennessee Valley Authority, the National Park Service, Department of Energy, Tennessee Department of Transportation and the U.S. Forest Service.